wp-plugins/gys-themed-categories-2/readme.txt

 Donate link: http://rumleydesign.com
 Tags: categories, themes
 Requires at least: 2.9
-Tested up to: 3.1.3
+Tested up to: 3.2
-Stable tag: 3.1.3
+Stable tag: 2.4

 This plugin allows you to assign a theme to a specific category.
-It is actually @MikeLopez's code, I just tweaked it to work on WordPress 3+.

 == Description ==

 This plugin allows you to assign a theme to a specific category.
 It is actually @MikeLopez's code, I just tweaked it to work on WordPress 3+.

+This version adds child theme capability, and the ability to assign a theme to a new category as it is created.
+It also ignores pages and the home page, so the current theme is applied there.

 == Installation ==